Aiman-Jannat/Aiman-Jannat/README.md

 ## 👀 Some information about me

 - 🔭 I’m currently a student of CSE at Comilla University.
-- 🌱 I’m currently learning full stack web development.
+- 🌱 I’m currently learning express.js, node.js.
-- 🤔 I’m looking for a MERN stact job.
+- 🤔 I’m looking for a MERN stack job.